IAS 38 paras 94-96, intangibles assigned useful life longer than contractual period as expected to be renewable without significant cost

 Franchise rights

-As at 30 September 2023, the franchise agreement itself had a remaining contract life of two years, which is less than the useful economic life.
+As at 30 September 2024, the franchise agreement itself had a remaining contract life of one year, which is less than the useful economic life.
 Management is required to assess whether the renewal of the franchise agreements is highly probable, or whether the contracts should be amortised over the remaining contractual life.
 The useful economic life has been determined on the basis of management’s judgement that the renewal of the franchise agreements, without significant cost, is highly probable.
 Evidence to support this conclusion is: